user-cube/devops-cheatsheet/docs/sonarqube/index.md

     name: sonar-properties
 ```

-Now you need to apply this on the cluster:
+Apply this to the cluster as follows:

 ```bash
 kubectl apply -f sonarqube-properties.yaml
 ```

-The externalsecret deployed should look like this:
+The deployed external secret should resemble the following:

 ```bash
 kubectl get externalsecrets -n sonarqube